-EAST 15 ACTING SCHOOL, UNIVERSITY OF ESSEX PROFESSIONAL CODE OF CONDUCT For students in all stages of study from 2016-17 onwards
+EAST 15 ACTING SCHOOL, UNIVERSITY OF ESSEX PROFESSIONAL CODE OF CONDUCT

 The Professional Code of Conduct (PCC) is applied to all modules and all programmes of study at East 15 Acting School at both Loughton and Southend campuses.

 The PCC sets out clear expectations in relation to attendance, engagement, professional behaviour, and conduct.
 The PCC also seeks to ensure that the academic progress and learning experience of the generality of students is not impeded by their peers.